Courses taught in LAITS studios

 6. Canvas Graphics

 Begin creating the Canvas graphics.
-At this point in your process, you should be able to copy some assets over from your studio graphics.
+They will probably vary slightly from your studio graphics, that is good.
 Be sure to include the course title and the departmental logo, just as you did in Style A/B.

 Here are examples, but by no means do you need to follow this Style A/B-esque layout: